davideferigato/BitView/README.md

 ## ✨ Key Features

+- Displays numbers from **00 to 99** on two side‑by‑side 7‑segment displays.
+- Input via **18 levers** (1–9 for units, 1–9 for tens).
+Zero is the default state.
+- Each digit is driven by an identical circuit derived from **minimized Boolean expressions** (obtained via Karnaugh maps).
+- Logic implemented using **only NOT and OR gates** (the only reliable gates in redstone) via De Morgan transformations.
+- The entire circuit is **stacked vertically** to keep the world compact and readable.
+- Fully documented with truth tables, K‑maps, logic diagrams, and conversion to NOT/OR.

+---

 ## 🎓 Academic Context

 This project was developed as part of `[TODO: Course name]` (Digital Logic Design / Computer Architecture).
 It directly applies the following theoretical concepts: